scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 NumPy is a powerful tool for data processing, at the center of a large ecosystem of scientific software.
 Its built-in functions are general enough for many scientific domains, particularly those that analyze time series, images, or voxel grids.
 However, it is difficult to apply NumPy to tasks that require data structures beyond N-dimensional arrays of numbers.

 More general data structures can be expressed as JSON and processed in pure Python, but at an expense of performance and often conciseness.
 NumPy is faster and more memory efficient than pure Python because its routines are precompiled and its arrays of numbers are packed contiguously in memory.
-Some calculations can be expressed more succinctly in NumPy's "vectorized" notation, which describe actions to perform on whole arrays, rather than scalar values.
+Some expressions can be more concise in NumPy's "vectorized" notation, which describe actions to perform on whole arrays, rather than scalar values.

 In this paper, we will describe Awkward Array, a generalization of NumPy's core functions to the nested records, variable-length lists, missing values, and heterogeneity of JSON-like data.
 In doing so, we'll focus on the internal representation of data structures as columnar arrays, very similar to (and compatible with) Apache Arrow.
 The key feature of the Awkward Array library, however, is that calculations, including those that restructure data, are performed on the columnar arrays themselves, rather than instantiating objects.
 Since the logical data structure is implicit in the arrangement of columnar arrays and most operations only rearrange integer indexes, these functions can be precompiled for specialized data types, like NumPy.